algermakiputin/Tardiness-Prediction/README.md

 # Tardiness-Prediction
-Classification data mining base on naive bayes for predicting employee tardiness
+Classification data mining base on naive bayes Algorithm for predicting employee tardiness

 Employee tardiness is a major problem for many companies because it prevents employees to become fully productive at work.
 Hence, preventing or reducing employees